 b) Keep water away from the stoma.

 c) Avoid using soap near the stoma.

-d) Wipe secretions draining around the stoma using soft tissue.
+d) Wipe secretions draining around the stoma using a soft tissue.

-f) Apply thin layer of petroleum jelly into the skin surrounding the stoma.
+f) Apply a thin layer of petroleum jelly into the skin surrounding the stoma.

 a) Client diagnosed with liver cirrhosis.

 b) Client with diminished kidney function.

 8. A pediatric client is for discharge after a plaster cast is applied on the left forearm.
 Which of the following should the nurse include in the home care instructions to be provided to the client’s parent?
 Select all that apply.

 a) To lift the cast while it is drying, use the fingertips.